lnynhi02/web-scraping-etl-pipeline/README.md

         ├── docker-compose.yaml
         └── requirements.txt

+- The `airflow/` directory contains `dags/topcv_flow.py`, which holds the DAG responsible for orchestrating the TopCV-related workflow.
+The Dockerfile builds a custom image based on ***apache/airflow:2.8.0***, setting up the Airflow environment and installing Python dependencies.
+It also installs necessary system libraries, along with tools like ***pyvirtualdisplay***, ***playwright***, and ***Chromium*** for browser-based tasks.
+This setup is tailored for running Airflow workflows that involve web scraping or automated browser interactions.

+- The `config/` directory contains a `config.ini` file that includes the configuration of your PostgreSQL database.
+Please change the values of the ***database*** and ***password*** to yours

+- The `pipelines/` directory all the tasks of the pipeline:
+    - The `create_table.py` for creating PostgreSQL tables
+    - The `utils.py` file contains functions such as `clean_title`, `clean_salary`, `transform_salary`, and `caculate_dates`.
+These functions are primarily used to clean and transform data like job titles, salaries, and dates
+    - The `topcv_pipeline.py` file utilizes functions from `utils.py` to clean and process the job data scraped from the web.

+- The `tmp/` folder contains the `last_processed_time.json`, which stores the timestamp of the last processed job, and `postgres_query.sql`, which holds the `INSERT INTO` SQL statements for each job.
+These files are used to track processed jobs and write the scraped data into the PostgreSQL database.

+- The `docker-compose.yaml` file configures Airflow services.

+To set up our local development environment, begin by creating a ***virtualenv*** and installing ***psycopg2-binary***.
+This package is only needed to run `create_table.py` locally, so there's no need to install all the packages listed in `requirements.txt` at this point.The packages from `requirements.txt` will be installed later in the Docker environment via the `Dockerfile`.
+1. Create a virtualenv environment `python -m venv venv`
+2. Activate the venv environment
+- Window Powershell: `venv/Scripts/Activate`
+- Linux: `source venv/bin/activate`
+3. Run `pip install psycopg2-binary==2.9.9`

+And now we are good to go!!!

 ## 💻 Deployment
 ### **```Postgres Setup```**
 Before setting-up our airflow configurations, let’s create the Postgres database that will persist our data.
 I prefer using the **pgAdmin 4** tool for this, however any other Postgres development platform can do the job.